Manvendra Singh Chauhan

 Manvendra Singh Chauhan (born 26 January 1970) is an Indian Politician currently serving as a member in Uttar Pradesh Legislative Council.
-He is a Vice President in the Bhartiya Janta Party state unit of Uttar Pradesh and has been the regional president for Kanpur Bundelkhand region of Uttar Pradesh for BJP organisation from 2016 to 2023.
+He was a Vice President in the Bhartiya Janta Party state unit of Uttar Pradesh and has been the regional president for Kanpur Bundelkhand region of Uttar Pradesh for BJP organisation from 2016 to 2023.
 Before 2016 he also served as regional vice president for BJP Kanpur region from 2012 to 2016.